-This next phase of care consists of 1 to 3 hours of treatment that ensures patients are following up with all aftercare recommendations.
-The outpatient program offers clients more freedom and empowerment to apply the skills acquired in therapy and transition well back into the community.
+This next phase of care consists of one to three hours of treatment per week, ensuring clients are following up with all aftercare recommendations.
+The outpatient program offers clients more freedom and empowerment to apply the skills acquired in therapy and to transition well back into the community.

 Enter your phone number and one of our treatment professionals will reach out to you as soon as possible.